The alarm pierces the silences and wakes you in what feels like the middle of the deepest sleep you’ve ever had.

-Given that muscles are 70 – 80% water you can see how a sudden change in carbohydrate intake can result in an increase of water retention and therefore scale weight.
-As for stress it increases a hormone called cortisol which in turn increases a hormone called ADH which controls water balance.
-(1, 2, 3)
+Given that muscles are 70 – 80% water you can see how a sudden change in carbohydrate intake can result in an increase in water retention and therefore scale weight.

 Weight gain due to water retention often sorts itself out in a week or 2 and results in a whoosh of weight loss where you can lose the same amount you gain overnight.

-Stalls although similar in cause are when your weight on the scale stays constant due to increased water retention, giving the appearance of stalled weight loss.
+Stalls although similar, are when your weight on the scale stays constant due to increased water retention, giving the appearance of stalled weight loss.
 This typically lasts for a week or two before the weight comes off all in one go.